 It involves coordinating with the right people to bring forth consistent and positive news coverage.

-It is considered a strong and powerful tool with lots of influence.
+Media Relations is considered a strong and powerful tool with lots of influence.

-Media relation is used by companies to broadcast their story or any message to the public.
+Media relations is used by companies to broadcast their story or any message to the public.
 It is a shared interest that proves beneficial for both.
 It is an important platform for any brand, whereas the journalist does not have to go in search of stories all over the places.

-Some common examples of media relation news instead of an organization are
+Some common examples of media relations are

 - Publishing about a new product that the company is going to introduce on the market